benonimus/tradin_backend/README.md

 ### Subscribing to Price Updates

 Simply connect a WebSocket client to the server's root URL.
-Once connected, the server will automatically push an array of updated price objects every second (or at the interval defined by `PRICE_UPDATE_INTERVAL_MS`).
+Once connected, the server will automatically push an array of updated price objects at regular intervals.

 **Example Message (Client Receives):**